justanotherdot/justanotherdot/site/posts/a_love_letter_to_feedback_loops.md

 > It’s better to practice risky things often and in small chunks, with a limited
 > blast radius, than to avoid risky things altogether.

-bold risks!
 You can't think through everything.
-Sometimes you'll need to tinker, make mistakes, refine, and take bolder risks next time!
+Sometimes you'll need to tinker; take bold risks, make mistakes, refine, and repeat.